 Fig.1.
 Ship routes and positions in the morning of August 27, 1883 (Topographic Map from Wikipedia modified after SYMONS 1888).

 The city of Anyer was soon covered by a white to dark described cloud, blocking the sun and causing darkness.
-At 14.45 the “Loudon” left the harbour to continue the voyage to the harbour of Telukbetung in Sumatra.
+At 14:45 the “Loudon” left Anyer to continue the voyage to Telukbetung in Sumatra.

 Captain Lindeman tried to remain as much possible to the east of the exploding island, to avoid the ash and pumice rain:

 “Monday, August 27th.
 Finding that at midnight on the evening of our arrival there was still no boat come off to us from the shore, and as the weather was now much calmer, I sent the first mate in the gig with a crew of six men to find out what was the reason of this.

 About 1 a.m. he returned, and stated that it had been impossible to land on account of the heavy current and surf; also that the harbour pier-head stood partly under water.
 The Government steamer Berouw, which lay anchored near the pier-head, hailed the mate as he was returning on board, and the people on board her then stated to him that it was impossible to land anywhere, and that a boat which had put off from the shore had already been wrecked.

 That by 6 p.m. on Sunday evening it had already begun to be stormy, and that the stormy weather had been accompanied by a current which swept round and round (apparently a sort of whirlpool).
 When the mate had come on board, we resolved to await daylight before taking any further steps; however, for the sake of security, we steamed several ships’ lengths outwards, because the sound of a ship’s bell which seemed to be approaching us made us suspect that the ship must be adrift, and wishing therefore to avoid a collision we re-anchored in nine fathoms with thirty fathoms shackle outside the hawsepipe.